gravitational/teleport/docs/2.0/saml.md

 your identity provider. `tsh` will also output a link the login page of the identity provider if you are not automatically redirected.

+!!! note "IMPORTANT":
+    Teleport only supports sending party initiated flows for SAML 2.0.
+This means you can not initiate login from your identity provider, you have to initiate login from either the Teleport Web UI or CLI.

 ## ADFS